krpors/dom/README.md

 and prints out the `name` and `title` nodes from each `entry` node.
 It's obviously a bit verbose and probably not really 'idiomatic' Go, but the goal is mostly to be consistent with the DOM specification.

+## Challenges

+1. No inheritance, meaning double implementations of the same functionality (Element, Comment, ProcessingInstruction, ...).
+More code, but better separation.
+1. Spec mentions things like 'if x is null, then ...', but Go doesn't have null pointers for Strings, for example.